jcs-elpa/turbo-log/README.md

 ## Usage

-This package only have one command `turbo-log`.
+This package only has one command `turbo-log`.
 I would recommend you bind this command to a keymap.

 ```el